jamesalbert/jamesalbert/README.md

 ### **Some Facts About Me**

-- 🧱 I'm an SRE at Roblox
+- 🧱 I'm an DevOps Engineer at CrowdStrike

 - 🔥 Large proponent of "CICD or it didn't happen"